Potato Wedges in the Air Fryer

 - Nacho Cheese: Add a little bit of (dairy free) cheesy flair to these wedges by adding 1 tablespoon of nutritional yeast and 1/2 teaspoon of taco seasoning to the mix when tossing the wedges in a bowl with the salt, garlic powder, paprika, and oil.

 - Herb & Parmesan: Bring in the herby goodness with this twist!
-When the tortilla chips are done cooking in the air fryer toss them in a bowl with 1 tablespoon of fresh rosemary and 1/4 cup of grated parmesan (dairy free or regular).
+When the potato wedges are done cooking in the air fryer toss them in a bowl with 1 tablespoon of fresh rosemary and 1/4 cup of grated parmesan cheese (dairy free or regular).

 Do you have own an air fryer yet?
 What type of delicious snacks or meals do you plan to try?
 Tell me about it in the comments and be sure to pin the photo below the recipe to save this one for later!